 And if you just want to sit and play with your new toys

 The name says it all.
 Super simple and super good.

-So here’s to wishing you all a stress free, happy happy, merry merry.
+So here’s to wishing you all a stress-free, happy happy, merry merry.
 Whatever you celebrate, and however you celebrate, Peace be with you and yours.
-See you in 2015!
+See you next year!